tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/超级播放器 ios_intl.md

 #### Scheme 2.
 Local CocoaPods

-[Download the SDK](https://github.com/tencentyun/SuperPlayer_iOS) and zip it in your local system.
+[Download the SDK](https://github.com/tencentyun/SuperPlayer_iOS) and unzip it in your local system.
 After that, you can see the extracted files.

 ![](https://mc.qcloudimg.com/static/img/5ef04a5e101beea834813e58fc5115ec/androidzippkg.png)